-ECON 2301 Principles Of Economics 1 (3)
+ECON 2301 Principles Of Economics I (3) (This is a common course number.
+Former course prefix/number

 Sophomore standing is recommended.
 An introduction to principles of macroeconomics is presented.
 Economic principles studied within the framework of classical, Keynesian, monetarist and alternative models.
 Emphasis given national income determination, money and banking, and the role of monetary and fiscal policy in economic stabilization and growth.
 Other topics include international trade and finance.
 (3 Lec.)